When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: Additional Experimental Results

 \textbf{Effect of Text Expert Embeddings.} To evaluate the generalizability of our approach with different text experts, we replace RoBERTa with E5 in the RP-KrossFuse framework and conduct linear probe experiments using the SentEval toolkit on seven NLP benchmarks: MR~\cite{pang2005seeing}, CR~\cite{hu2004mining}, SUBJ~\cite{pang2004sentimental}, MPQA~\cite{wiebe2005annotating}, SST2~\cite{socher2013recursive}, TREC~\cite{voorhees2000building}, and MRPC~\cite{dolan2005automatically}.
 As shown in Table~\ref{E5-results}, incorporating either RoBERTa or E5 as an additional text expert consistently improves the performance over the original CLIP text encoder, with E5 yielding an average accuracy gain of 7.4\%.
 These results demonstrate that RP-KrossFuse can effectively leverage various strong text experts to enhance text representation.

-\textbf{Effect of Cross-modal Embeddings.} To assess the generalization capability of RP-KrossFuse in enhancing unimodal performance while maintaining cross-modal alignment, we further conducted linear probe and zero-shot experiments on the ImageNet dataset using the multimodal Siglip~\cite{zhai2023sigmoid} model as a baseline.
-As shown in Table~\ref{tab:lp_vs_zeroshot}, RP-KrossFuse achieves a higher linear probe accuracy (83.7\%) compared to Siglip (81.7\%), indicating improved unimodal representation.
-Meanwhile, the zero-shot accuracy of RP-KrossFuse (72.8\%) remains comparable to that of Siglip (73.1\%), demonstrating that the enhancement of unimodal performance does not sacrifice cross-modal alignment.
-These results highlight the effectiveness of RP-KrossFuse in balancing unimodal and cross-modal capabilities.
+\textbf{Effect of Cross-modal Embeddings.} To assess the generalization capability of RP-KrossFuse in enhancing unimodal performance while maintaining cross-modal alignment, we further conducted linear probe and zero-shot experiments on the ImageNet dataset using several multimodal embedding baselines.
+As shown in Table~\ref{tab:lp_vs_zeroshot}, RP-KrossFuse consistently improves linear probe accuracy across different backbones, indicating stronger unimodal representation, while maintaining comparable zero-shot performance, demonstrating preserved cross-modal alignment.
+These results highlight the generality and effectiveness of RP-KrossFuse when applied to various cross-modal embedding architectures.

 \textbf{Effect of Kernel Function.} To validate the role of kernel function in RP-KrossFuse framework, we conducted linear probe experiments among different kernel functions.
 As shown in Figure~\ref{fig:appendix ablation study}(c), those kernel-based fusions can led to almost 10\% classification accuracy improvements on ImageNet dataset, with the Cosine and RBF kernels yielding slightly higher gains than the linear kernel.
 In the main text, we use cosine kernel for classification and RBF kernel for clustering.